ci-lab-cz/streamd/README.md

   -i FILENAME [FILENAME ...], --input FILENAME [FILENAME ...]
                         input file with prolif output for the set of molecules.
 Supported formats: *.csv
                         Ex: prolif_output.csv
-  -o FILENAME, --occupancy FILENAME
+  --occupancy float
-                        minimum occupancy of the unique contacts to show --width FILENAME      width of the output picture --height FILENAME     height of the output picture --base_size FILENAME  base size of the output picture
+                        minimum occupancy of the unique contacts to show --width int      width of the output picture --height int     height of the output picture --base_size int  base size of the output picture

 ````

-#### prolif_draw_by_frame
+**prolif_draw_by_frame**

 ```
 prolif_draw_by_frame -h